Trinity Medical Centre

 Since the end of March, we have been experiencing exceptional demand – e-consult and telephone call volume have increased by unprecedented amounts.
 We have put in additional capacity and resource where we can.
 Please remember that our reception team are answering calls as fast as they can and are doing the best with the availability they have – we understand times are frustrating, but please do not take it out on our team, a kind word goes a long way.

 Whilst we are still in the grips of the corona virus pandemic, we will continue to have contact with our patients through both e consults and telephone appointments and some face to face if advised.

 We would encourage all enquiries and communication to come via e consult but know there will be some who may not be able to use the internet.
 For those patients we will still be able to help when you call the surgery.

 Before you pick up the phone or take time out to come to the practice, please consider the use of e-consult.
-This is available to you 24/7 and can be used for most enquiries you may have, prescription queries, medical advice, requests for fit notes and if required access to your GP for telephone or face to face appointments.
+This can be used for most enquiries you may have, prescription queries, medical advice, requests for fit notes and if required access to your GP for telephone or face to face appointments.

 Simply click on the e consult link and complete the simple questionnaire.
 This will then be sent to the practice e consult web address and will be processed and passed to the most appropriate member of the team.

 Our telephone lines are open 8.30- 6.30.
 Monday- Friday.

 In order for our receptionists to provide you the best and most suitable appointment, they will ask you a number of questions.
 They are trained to ask you appropriate questions helping to ensure you are provided with the most appropriate advice and help.